dthomas94/census-tract-app/README.md

 2. FE tests throw an error due to an issue with React Router context

    `console.error
 Error: Uncaught [TypeError: Cannot destructure property 'basename' of 'React__namespace.useContext(...)' as it is null.]`

+## Future Work

+1. Implement lazy loading of tracts on home page

+2. Add chart for displaying geometry data